norskeld/nrsk.dev/src/content/articles/serializing-deserializing.md

 ## Serialize

 Let's take a look at serialization with [`JSON.stringify`][json.stringify].
-It accepts not only an object to convert to a JSON string, but also a `replacer` function as second parameter that can be used to alter the behavior of serialization process:
+It accepts not only an object to convert to a JSON string, but also a `replacer` function as a second parameter that can be used to alter the behavior of the serialization process:

 ```typescript
 JSON.stringify(object, (key, value) => /* ... */)
 ```

-Here the `key` is the property being converted and `value` is a property value, either raw or pre-transformed, i.e. serialized, if it implements `toJSON` method.
+Here the `key` is the property being converted and `value` is a property value, either raw or pre-transformed (i.e. serialized if it implements `toJSON` method).

 ### `Set`

-Armed with this knowledge, let's try to serialize a `Set`.
+Armed with this knowledge, let's implement `Set` serialization and actually some part of deserialization.
 We first define a codec that will contain the actual serialization and deserialization functions:

 ```typescript
 const SetCodec: Codec<Set<unknown>, unknown[]> = {